 Traditional partial dentures consist of pink acrylic gums and acrylic teeth.
 Both are supported by a metal substructure.
 The substructure is cast out of metal and fabricated to be very thin and smooth.
-Metal is used because metal can be made very thin and yet still have the strength necessary to support the gum and teeth replacements for full dentures.
+Metal is used because it can be made very thin and yet still have the strength necessary to support the gum and teeth replacements for full dentures.

 What Are Traditional Partial Dentures?